databendlabs/databend/website/blog/2023-09-17-databend-weekly-111.md

 ### Understanding SHARE ENDPOINT

-SHARE ENDPOINT is an important concept in Databend data sharing, used to specify the endpoint and tenant name of a data sharing instance.
-The accessors and users of the data need to define SHARE POINT to help the Databend instance access the shared data.
+"SHARE ENDPOINT" is a concept in Databend data sharing, as it defines the endpoint and tenant name of a data sharing instance.
+Consumers of the shared data must define a "SHARE ENDPOINT" in order to access the shared data.

 For example, if Tenant A shares data with Tenant B, then Tenant B needs to create a corresponding SHARE ENDPOINT so that the instance where Tenant B is located can access the shared data.